onlyhavecans/squirrels.wtf/content/posts/chef-frustrations.md

   - Using more of chef's tools; ex ohai
 - If chef is going to rely on the community for docs maybe it should create a way where they can contribute to the main docbase just like they do code.
 - [go here](http://misheska.com/blog/2013/06/16/getting-started-writing-chef-cookbooks-the-berkshelf-way/), have your life changed
-- If you are in the Las Vegas, NV area come hang out at #lvdevops on freenode and tell me how I make you feel
+- If you are in the Las Vegas, NV area come hang out at \#lvdevops on freenode and tell me how I make you feel
-- I'm going to spend another week or two trying diferent ways to structure my cookbooks and see what works.
+- I'm going to spend another week or two trying different ways to structure my cookbooks and see what works.